t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ### 📄 `server/trpc/trpc.ts`

 This is where you initialize tRPC and define reusable [procedures](https://trpc.io/docs/v10/procedures) and [middlewares](https://trpc.io/docs/v10/middlewares).
-By convention, you shouldn't export the entire `t`-object but instead create reusable procedures and middlewares and export those.
+By convention, you shouldn't export the entire `t`-object but instead, create reusable procedures and middlewares and export those.

 You'll notice we use `superjson` as [data transformer](https://trpc.io/docs/v10/data-transformers).
-This makes it so that your data types are preserved when they reach the client, so if you for example send a `Date` object, the client will return a `Date`, and not a string which is the case for most APIs.
+This makes it so that your data types are preserved when they reach the client, so if you for example send a `Date` object, the client will return a `Date` and not a string which is the case for most APIs.

 ### 📄 `server/trpc/router/*.ts`